 While I may have repeated myself here, its part of teaching - to say things in different ways, in the hope that something strikes a chord.

-BONUS TIP: Keep in mind that some horses can lean heavily on the hands, with a downhill tendency, overloading the forehand.
-With these horses, a different rein aid (a Demi arret) is needed to encourage them to lighten the contact and come up off the shoulders.
+BONUS TIP: For a horse that leans on the hands: Some horses have the habit to lean heavily on the hands, with a downhill tendency, overloading the forehand.
+With these horses, a specific rein aid (a Demi arret) is needed to encourage them to lighten the contact and come up off the shoulders.
+A Demi arret is an upward action again, but for this it must start with an open gullet, and is with quicker, short upward shuddering vibrations of both hands to ask the horse to lighten the contact and come off the hands.
+The elbows stay bent and the forearms and hands move upwards towards the rider's head.
+Each demi arret is followed immediately with a 'descent de main' - hands back down, towards the mouth.
+Teaching the horse that as he lightens, so does the contact.
 Often these horses can be more settled in the contact, albeit heavy and unbalanced in the hands.
 This topic would be for another essay. :)